 - Plant and Equipment – If your property qualifies for Plant and Equipment deductions, an inspection ensures that all eligible assets are included to maximise your claim.

-5 reasons why some properties DO NOT require a physical inspection:
+Five reasons why some properties DO NOT need a physical inspection:

-- Existing information is on hand – In 40 years we have amassed an extensive database of construction costs for the majority of residential and commercial buildings around Australia.
+- Existing information is on hand – In 40 years as build cost quantity surveyors, we have amassed an extensive database of construction costs for the majority of residential and commercial buildings around Australia.

 - We have the costs – We are familiar with your building and already have the construction costs on file.

 - Plant & Equipment no more – You have purchased a second-hand property so you can’t claim on the existing Plant & Equipment components.